jmcclary27/Image-Classification-Convoluted-Neural-Network/README.md

 # Description

-The program is an image recognition AI that can sort 32x32 images into ten different preset classes using a convoluted neural network
+The program is an image recognition AI that can sort 32x32 images into ten different preset classes using a convoluted neural network.
+This program uses convoluted neural networks, keras, and numpy conecpts.

 ## Step By Step Walkthrough